pmclellan/bench-rest-test/README.md

     java -jar <project-root-dir>/target/rest-test-1.0.0.jar

 A log file called `'rest-test.log'` will be generated in the directory from which this command is run.
+In the event of any test failures this file will provide error details and some basic debug information.